ashwini06/seqkit/misc/Documentation.md

 <a name="preqc"></a>
 ### Running Fastqc

-A prior quality check to run fastqc on all the samples can be done through _preqc_.
-It is important to check the sequency quality, over-represented sequences and duplicate percentages from the fastqc output results.
+A prior quality check to run fastqc on all the samples can be analyzed through _preqc_.
+It is important to check the sequence quality, over-represented sequences and duplicate percentages from the fastqc output results.
 Fastqc output explaination is summarized [here](http://www4.ncsu.edu/~rosswhet/BIT815/Overview/Week2/FastQC_details.pdf)

 `seqkit preqc -p Ascl1_US`